What is a Chapter Leader? Chapter Leaders believe in the power of small actions. Chapter Leaders responsibilities. See our work here!

 San Mateo, CA, Class of 2027

-“Hi!
-I’m honored to be a part of AAPI Youth Rising.
+Hi!
+I’m Taryn and I serve as a chapter leader and Board-in-Training Editor in Chief for AYR.
 I believe that using our voices to speak up for what we believe in will create a lasting impact in our communities and bring positive change.
-In my free time, I like to craft, sing, go backpacking, and spend time with my family and friends.”
+In my free time, I enjoy crafting, backpacking, and spending time with my family and friends.

 Agape Duewa